On the connectedness of the space of codimension one foliations on a closed 3-manifold: From plane fields to foliations on the solid torus

 Similarly, the Reeb and Schweitzer foliations associated to a translation $T_\lambda$ can be deformed to one another \emph{through foliations}, relative to the boundary. \end{remark}

-In the general case, the resulting foliation $\f_f$ is homotopic rel. boundary to a plane field transverse to the $\cercle^1$ factor (because Reeb fillings are), and as Larcanché observed, all of this can be done continuously with respect to $f$ because the decomposition of $f$ can and so does the ``merging procedure".
-Let us clarify this last claim using Lemma \ref{l:pantalon} below, which reflects the flexibility of suspension foliations over a pair of pants, and will be used independantly on several occasions in Section \ref{s:malleabilization}.
+In the general case, the resulting foliation $\f_f$ is homotopic rel. boundary to a plane field transverse to the $\cercle^1$ factor (because Reeb fillings are), and as Larcanch\'e observed, all of this can be done continuously with respect to $f$ because this is true for the decomposition of $f$ and the ``merging procedure".
+Let us clarify this last claim using Lemma \ref{l:pantalon} below (which we will not prove), which reflects the flexibility of suspension foliations over a pair of pants, and will be used independently on several occasions in Section \ref{s:malleabilization}.